Instructional Design: Multimedia Learning Strategies

 Use short video clips (The optimal length is less than 2 minutes) to address each learning outcome.
 Segment or edit the video if necessary.
 Only use part of the program for teaching.
 Yes, All clips are less than two minutes.
 Students will produce a book trailer shorter than 2 minutes.

-Use multi-sensory media content: Use multiple video clips or other multimedia content (photos, PowerPoint, web pages, text, audio, etc.) or other reading resources (from the textbook, books, articles, etc.).
-Students will utilize video clips, complete worksheets, and explore websites for additional resources.
+Use multi-sensory media content: Students will use multiple video clips or other multimedia content (photos, PowerPoint, web pages, text, audio, etc.) or other reading resources (from the textbook, books, articles, etc.).
+They will also complete worksheets and explore websites for additional resources.

 Ensure that including the digital video “adds value” to the lesson.
 Yes, viewing and creating the videos add value to the lesson by asking the student to consume and produce a video.